sloev/susie-report/analysis.rst

 Power considerations
 ....................

-The esp8266 firmware is designed with minimum power consumption in mind and the ambition is to implement the following power usage decreasing messures:
+The ESP8266 firmware is designed with minimum power consumption in mind and the ambition is to implement the following power usage decreasing messures:

 **deep sleep**

 Implement deep sleep and reduce sample frequency to once an hour.
-The esp8266 only uses about 10mA when in deep sleep and the rtc continues to hold precision.
+The ESP8266 only uses about 10mA when in deep sleep and the RTC continues to hold precision.

 **MQTT**